 There are many items that are not accepted in our residential curbside recycling program but that are recyclable elsewhere.
-This page serves as a resource for identifying businesses in Little Rock that accept recyclable items that cannot go in our residential recycling carts.
-Almost everything can be recycled, the challenge is finding someone with the capability (equipment, money, and network of resources) to recycle odd items.
-Sometimes recycling an item can be so expensive that the most cost and time effective solution is to landfill that item.
-We encourage everyone to seek the best disposal option for their odd items, especially items that might contain hazardous materials like e-waste and household chemicals.
+This page serves as a resource for identifying where you can take other recyclables.
+Almost everything can be recycled, the challenge is finding someone with the capability (equipment, money, and network of resources) to recycle other items.
+Sometimes recycling an item can be so expensive that the most cost and time effective disposal solution is to landfill that item.
+We encourage everyone to seek the best disposal option for their other items, especially items that might contain hazardous materials like e-waste and household chemicals.

-If you own, work for, or know of a company that can recycle certain specialty items please let us know so we can add them to our list!
+If you own, work for, or know of a company that can recycle certain specialty items please let us know so we can add that item to our growing list!
 If you think any information on our list below is incorrect or missing please let us know!

 Send us an email at firstname.lastname@example.org or give us a call at 501-371-4586.